If you would like to talk to someone about epilepsy, our trained advisers are here to help.

-If you are going to take any prescribed medicine or over-the-counter medicine, always check with your GP or pharmacist first.
+If you are going to take any prescribed medicine, over-the-counter medicine or herbal remedy, always check with your GP or pharmacist first.
 This is to make sure they won’t affect your epilepsy or treatment.

-Some research suggests that eating grapefruit or drinking grapefruit juice could increase your chances of having unwanted side-effects from some epilepsy medicines.
-This is because a chemical that is naturally found in grapefruit can cause you to have higher levels of these medicines in your body.
-If you have any concerns about this, talk to your GP or pharmacist.
+It’s important to avoid eating grapefruit or drinking grapefruit juice when taking some epilepsy medicines.
+This is because a chemical that is naturally found in grapefruit can increase the levels of these medicines in your body.
+This could increase your chance of having side effects.

 The medicines that can be affected by grapefruit are: